Chapter Introduction

 And I looked, and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth.

-The seven Spirits are associated with Jesus in the second passage.
-Seven being understood as the number of perfection and completion.
-This doesn't seem to be presenting us with the idea of seven different spirits, but the Spirit of God in His completeness and perfection.
+We might also consider that this may not present us with the idea of seven different spirits but the Spirit of God in His completeness and perfection.
 God is infinite and could not be categorized in any complete way by listing seven attributes that are the person of the Holy Spirit.
-We'll see the number seven used 54 total in the book of Revelation.
-The seven horns symbolize power, authority and might while the seven eyes symbolize wisdom, insight and likely omniscience.

-Quite a few commentaries link this passage to Isaiah 11:2 which says:
+Quite a few commentaries link the seven Spirits to Isaiah 11:2, which says:

 The Spirit of wisdom and understanding,